Technical Guide:

 Setting Name Definition & Function

-Save as version before save as final Automatically saves a snapshot immediately before the user executes "Save as Final".
+Save as version before save as final Automatically saves a version before "Save as Final".

 Enable interactive mode Toggles the ability for the organization to utilize Interactive Mode.

-Enable auto save Allows policies to auto-save at specific intervals, removing the need for manual saving.
+Enable auto save Allows to auto-save at specific intervals.

 Save as final format Defines output format.
-Options: Manual, Check, or PDF.
+Options: Manual, or PDF.

 Enable SSO Permits Single Sign-On (SSO) authentication when logging into the Add-in.